wescale/k8s-advanced-training/install-your-cluster/README.md

 Inspect the `cluster.yaml` file to determine the network plugin used by the cluster.

-Generally, netwok plugin are configured using Custom Resource Definition - CRDs.
+Generally, network plugin are configured using Custom Resource Definition - CRDs.
 Those CRDs are additional Kubernetes objects.
 To list the available resources on a cluster: `kubectl api-resources`
 ### Overlay network.